davidsantiagoquevedo/SEIR-DIT/README.md

 # SEIR-DIT
 SEIR-DIT is a mathematical compartmental model aimed to study the effect of detection of symptoms, isolation and contacts tracing as an alternative to COVID-19 control.

 The model is composed of two main ODE systems.
-A SEIR-like model (see Figure 1) that describes the epidemic dynamics and contains the main epidemiological states, and a secondary compartmental model (see Figures 2,3 and 4), fed by the main SEIR-like model, that allows to calculate the testing requirements and amount of isolated cases and contacts at every time.
+A SEIR-like model (see Figure 1) that describes the epidemic dynamics and contains the main epidemiological states, and a secondary compartmental model (see Figures 2,3 and 4), fed by the main SEIR-like model, that allows to calculate the testing requirements and the amount of isolated cases and contacts at every time.

 ## Main SEIR-like model
 <ul>